aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legislative branch:

-note: not all seats in the last Supreme Assembly election were contested; all parties in the Supreme Assembly support President KARIMOV
+note: all parties in the Supreme Assembly support President KARIMOV

 Judicial branch: